 By far the best thing to do in terms of potentially falling ill on holiday is to take out travel insurance for your whole party beforehand.
 Having travel insurance means that, if you do experience illness abroad, you can then contact the insurance company to help.
 Just remember when taking out this sort of insurance to ensure it covers you against a large enough sum.

 If possible, it is normally wise to speak with your insurer first via the helpline number shown on your policy documents before getting treatment.
 After this, you can then visit the local Doctor or hospital for care.
 Just remember to take your travel insurance documents with you to show them.
-Also, remember to bring along any medication you use so they can see what you are already taking.
+Also, remember to bring along any medication you use so they can see what you are already taking with our site.

 Do I need an EHIC also?